...

 insider's tip

 As Orange County’s seat, second-most populous city and home to JOHN WAYNE INTERNATIONAL AIRPORT, Santa Ana projects an image more businesslike than fun.
 However, residents treasure their artsy downtown with its funky galleries, theaters, folk-art shops and inexpensive sidewalk cafés.
-Start a journey into Santa Ana’s bohemian side at the 10-block ARTISTS VILLAGE, anchored by Cal State Fullerton’s GRAND CENTRAL ART CENTER with its theater, dance studios, edgy galleries and artists’ live-work spaces.
+Start a journey into Santa Ana’s bohemian side at the 10-block ARTISTS VILLAGE, anchored by Cal State Fullerton’s GRAND CENTRAL ART Center with its theater, dance studios, edgy galleries and artists’ live-work spaces.
 Just outside, go gallery-hopping around the SECOND STREET PROMENADE, which serves as the village’s leafy, fountain-studded central courtyard.

-For a broader sense of the downtown arts scene, the first Saturday of the month brings ARTWALK, when local galleries open their doors at 6 p.m.
-Trees twinkling with lights, street vendors and corner musicians, and live arts performances provide a festive atmosphere for glimpses into art studios and design workshops. grandcentralartcenter.com | dtsaartwalk.org
+For a broader sense of the downtown arts scene, the first Saturday of the month brings ARTWALK, when local galleries open their doors at 5 p.m.
+Trees twinkling with lights, street vendors and corner musicians, and live arts performances provide a festive atmosphere for glimpses into art studios and design workshops. grandcentralartcenter.com; dtsaartwalk.org

 City & Town

 By population, Anaheim is the largest of Orange County’s 34 cities.
-None has a typical downtown, though Hunting-ton Beach offers a vibrant seaside city center.
+None has a typical downtown, though Huntington Beach offers a vibrant seaside city center.
 History buffs gravitate to San Juan Capistrano’s beautifully preserved 18th-century mission, Yorba Linda’s Richard Nixon Presidential Library and Museum and the restored Victorian homes and historic city centers in Santa Ana and Orange.

 The Great Outdoors